stackhpc/terraform-kayobe-multinode/README.rst

    sshuttle -r $(terraform output -raw ssh_user)@$(terraform output -raw seed_access_ip_v4) 192.168.39.0/24

 You may also use sshuttle to proxy DNS via the multinode environment.
 Useful if you are working with Designate.
-Important to node this will proxy all DNS requests from your machine to the first controller within the multinode environment.
+Important to note this will proxy all DNS requests from your machine to the first controller within the multinode environment.

 .. code-block:: console